Protecting your home during the cold months

 The crazily hot British summer is all but a distant memory, and as we move into the colder months the annual battle to retain our valuable heat commences.
-Keeping your house warm is a constant battle – doors closed, heating turned up – not too hot, not too cold – and definitely not cold in the mornings when you run down the corridor to the shower!
+Keeping your house warm is a constant battle – not too hot, not too cold and definitely not cold in the mornings when you run down the corridor to the shower!

 Seen as the natural alternative to traditional central heating, underfloor heating comes in two forms; wet underfloor heating, where hot water is pumped around a complex system of pipes that sit under the floor, or a dry underfloor heating system that uses heated coils to generate warmth.
-There are many advantages to underfloor heating – there’s no need for bulky radiators and the heat is dissipated more evenly, giving you cost-effective heating that extends to all areas of the home.
+There are many advantages to underfloor heating.
 Check out the underfloor heating systems you can get from Trading Depot, the UK’s leading building materials supplier.

 Electric Underfloor Heating

-Also known as ‘dry underfloor heating’, this system incorporates a network of thin electrical elements that are heated by electricity; the system is ideal for thin flooring and it is very easy to install.
-Having a lower profile than a wet underfloor heating system, this is the ideal heating for a new build and as a renovation.
+Also known as ‘dry underfloor heating’, this system incorporates a network of thin electrical elements that are heated by electricity.
+The system is ideal for thin flooring and it is very easy to install.
+Having a lower profile than a wet underfloor heating system, this is ideal heating for a new build.
 Installation is relatively straightforward if it is carried out by an approved contractor and with a long warranty in place, you can expect to enjoy many years of luxurious warmth.